 - Downgrading is NOT possible after the version 50 update is performed.

-- Do NOT attempt to load the firmware more than once.
+- Do NOT attempt to load the firmware more than once or if V50 is otherwise already installed.
 If you already have version 50 firmware or if you are uncertain as to whether or not the update was successful, do not attempt to update the firmware again - contact us for help.

 - AFTER the firmware update is performed, the updated Cyber Commander™ unit can accept both MicroSD cards (up to 2GB in size) and MicroSDHC cards (up to 32GB in size).
 Please note that the use of a MicroSDHC card is only permissible AFTER THE UPDATE.
 To perform the update, you must use a MicroSD card (2GB or less in size).